Merkel offers Macron concessions on eurozone reforms - Journal du Cameroun

 Merkel also addressed plans to upgrade the European Stability Mechanism (ESM), which oversees bailout loans to troubled member states, such as Greece, into a European Monetary Fund.

-She proposed offering short-term credit lines to stricken countries, but maintained strict conditions for support: “always subject to special conditions of course, for a limited amount and with complete repayment.”

-Germany and France, traditionally seen as the twin engines of European integration, plan to hold talks before the EU summit at the end of the month to coordinate their positions on reform.
+Germany and France, traditionally seen as the twin engines of European integration, plan to hold talks before the EU summit at the end of the month to coordinate their positions on reform of the bloc after Britain’s exit next year.

 The EU summit is seen as the last chance before European elections in May 2019 to get a few tangible projects on the road and demonstrate to frustrated voters Europe’s ability to deliver on its promises.